 - Mix mortar or grout and pour or spread mortar or grout on marble slabs, stone, or foundation.

-Stonemasons with little to no experience tend to make between $22350 and $28800 while the more experienced ones make over $52060 per year.
+Stonemasons with little to no experience tend to make between $26400 and $32230 while the more experienced ones can earn over $53900 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Stonemason is to move to a higher paying state like MA.
-Right now, the highest paying states for Stonemasons are MA, HI, CT, IL and VA.
+One of the easiest ways to increase your salary as a Stonemason is to move to a higher paying state like NV.
+Right now, the highest paying states for Stonemasons are NV, NJ, WY, PA and HI.

-3 other factors that can increase your salary as A Stonemason is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Stonemason is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Stonemasons what degree they had when they got the job and most of them said they had a No degree followed by High School Diploma.
+We asked other Stonemasons what degree they had when they got the job and most of them said they had less than a High School Diploma followed by a High School Diploma.

 Pros and Cons